dma40/Trading-Engine/README.md

 ```
 chmod +x ./db_credentials.sh
-./db_credentials.sh
+source db_credentials.sh
 ```

-This will set them to the values you declare them to be db_credentials.sh.
+This will set them to the values you declare them to be db_credentials.sh, and these variables will be defined throughout your shell session.
 Make sure that they correspond to valid MySQL user information on your machine.

 Then, run
 ```